yungyuc/nsdhw_24au/project/YaoKuang/README.rst

 **Basic Information**

-Queue for multiprocessing, and the ref code is house in its repository: https://github.com/python/cpython/blob/main/Lib/multiprocessing/queues.py
+Queue for multiprocessing(Process-based parallelism), and the ref code is house in its repository: https://github.com/python/cpython/blob/main/Lib/multiprocessing/queues.py

 **Problem to Solve**

 Exploit the following opportunities to improve code performance:
-• Resource sharing between multiple process
+• Resource sharing between multiple process.

 **Prospective Users**